HPC-dev-acc/mario-demo/docs/10-requirement.md

 # Requirements

-_Updated for v2.18.1: Developer NPC panel spawns maintain correct width when creating test NPCs._
+_Updated for v2.18.3: Default NPC spawns no longer crash when options are omitted._

 ## URS
 - **URS-001: Start menu and language choice**